Assistant Director for Residence Life

 - Be an active and present leader within the campus residence halls

-- Supervise 22 Resident Assistants
+- Supervise and mentor 22 Resident Assistants

 - Work with individual students to resolve various residential issues such as roommate conflicts, etc.